criticalart/calos/README.md

 ## How 2 Install

-Have a fresh-baked Arch install going into this.
+Have a fresh-baked Arch install going into this. **Make sure Lumine is your bootloader.**
 ```
 sudo pacman -S git nano
 ```